TU-plogan/kp-editions/README.md

 - Plain text (TXT)
 - TEI (XML)

-This site is managed by the Nineteenth Century Knowledge Project, directed by Peter Melville Logan at Temple University.
-Contact them at [nckp@temple.edu](mailto:nckp@temple.edu)
+This site is managed by the Nineteenth-Century Knowledge Project, directed by Peter Melville Logan at Temple University.
+Contact them at [19kp@temple.edu](mailto:19kp@temple.edu)

 When complete, the repository will include the text of four Britannica Editions: